-If you had experienced significant disruption during Year 12, one of our admission pathways could help you receive an offer for your dream course.
+If you experienced significant disruption during Year 12, one of our admission pathways could help you receive an offer for your dream course.

 Some options to consider:

 Seek advice from your family, friends and careers advisers and get as much information as you can to help you make an informed decision before preferences close.

-Talk to online or in-person at Info Day on 20 & 21 January 2022.
+Chat to us in-person at Info Day on 16 December 2022.
 Our staff and students are on hand to answer your questions on anything from majors to options available via admissions pathways, as well as help you finalise your preferences.
 Write down a list of questions you have so that you can tick them off on the day.
 Here are a few suggested questions to ask:

 It is not the end of your career hopes if you don’t get the marks you were hoping for.
 Entry scores are a signal about the demand for a course, not its inherent quality.

 There are so many pathways into university and your ATAR is just one of those routes.
 If you don’t do as well as you had hoped, there are still many opportunities and ways to get the education you want for a rewarding career.